-The 68-year-old branded the Scot as "simply the best" after Manchester United announced he would step down as manager at the end of the season following 26 years at Old TraffordProfessional Footballers' Association chief executive Gordon Taylor believes football will be a "poorer place" after Sir Alex Ferguson announced his retirement as Manchester United manager on Wednesday morning.
+The former player branded the Scot as "simply the best" after Manchester United announced he would step down as manager at the end of the season following 26 years at Old TraffordProfessional Footballers' Association chief executive Gordon Taylor believes football will be a "poorer place" after Sir Alex Ferguson announced his retirement as Manchester United manager on Wednesday morning.

 The 71-year-old, whose haul of 38 trophies makes him the most decorated manager in the history of English football, and Taylor has praised his peerless dedication the development of young players, as well as laying down the gauntlet to his successor.

 "The game of football will be a lot poorer place without him," Taylor told Press Association Sport.
 "He has been quite simply the best.

 "He followed in Sir Matt Busby's footsteps and even surpassed him.
 He will be also be the toughest act to follow.